freglyc/connect4/README.md

 # Connect4

-Implementation of connect4 for the web.
-Frontend written with React.
-Backend written in go.
+Implementation of 2-3 player connect4 for the web.
+Games are sharable and are played on one or more devices.

+View a live verion at [connect4.cfregly.com](https://connect4.cfregly.com).

+[game]: screenshot.png
+![alt text][game]

 ### Run Frontend
 ```